tezos/tezos-mirror/docs/user/key-management.rst

 Consensus Key
 -------------

-A delegate may choose to use a different key to sign consensus operations (bakes, endorsements and preendorsements).
+A delegate may choose to use a different key to sign in the consensus protocol, i.e. for signing blocks while baking, and for signing consensus operations (preendorsements and endorsements).

 The consensus key can then be rotated without redelegation.

-It also allows establishment of baking operations in an environment where access is not ultimately guaranteed: for example, a cloud platform providing hosted Key Management Systems where the private key is generated within the system and can never be downloaded by the operator.
-The baker can designate such KMS key as consensus key.
+It also allows establishment of baking operations in an environment where access is not ultimately guaranteed: for example, a cloud platform providing hosted Key Management Systems (KMS) where the private key is generated within the system and can never be downloaded by the operator.
+The baker can designate such a KMS key as its consensus key.
 Shall they lose access to the cloud platform for any reason, they can simply rotate to a new key.

-However, both the delegate key and the consensus have total control over the delegate's funds: indeed, the consensus key may sign a
+However, both the delegate key and the consensus key have total control over the delegate's funds: indeed, the consensus key may sign a
 Drain operation to transfer the delegate's free balance to a third account of their choice.

-As a consequence, the consensus key should be treated with equal care than the delegate's key.
+As a consequence, the consensus key should be treated with equal care as the delegate's key.

 Registering a Consensus Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~